 Polygons and PolyhedraPolyhedra

 Up to now we have just looked at what we can do with polygons in a flat, two-dimensional world.
-A polyhedron is a three-dimensional object that is made up of polygons.
-Here are some examples:
+A A polyhedron (the plural is polyhedra) is a three-dimensional solid with no curved surfaces or edges.
+All faces of a polyhedron are polygons.
+For example, a cube and a pyramid are polyhedra, but a sphere is not.

 Polyhedra cannot contain curved surfaces – spheres and cylinders, for example, are not polyhedra.